AlphaWong/html2pdf/README.md

 # Objective
-Offer an api to convert html to pdf via POST method
+Offer an API to convert html to pdf via POST method

 # Run
 ```sh